dotnet/tye/samples/voting/README.md

     >!
 NOTE: You can modify the password in `postgres` yaml.

 - After that, run `tye deploy --interactive` to do the deployment.

-    >!
-NOTE: You may need to pass the `--namespace` parameter if your Kubernetes namespace is not set by default.
-You can check that by using the command `kubectl config get-contexts`

 - Fill in the value of container registry and connection strings for both `redis` and `postgres` when it's prompted.